thealongsider/Data-Analytics-Projects/README.md

 AB Testing Retention Rate for Mobile Games Company (python) -- Used the dataset from an A/B test for a mobile game to determine whether changing a game element to a different level improved user retention.
 I completed this project provided by DataCamp.

 Advertising Predictions using Logistic Regression (python) -- Used Logistic Regression to predict whether users would click on an ad based on user data and to understand what are the leading factors to why users click on ads.
 I completed this project as part of an online data science course.

+Bank Authentication Classifier with Tensorflow (python) -- Used tensorflow to create a classifier that used image data from the Bank Authentication Data provided by the UCI repository to determine if a bank note was real or not.
+I completed this project as part of an online data science course.

 Bank Debts Recovery Analysis (python) -- Used Linear Regression, Chi Squared tests, and Kruskal-Wallis statistical test to confirm the validity of different levels of debt recovery strategy spending based on user expected return value.
 I completed this project provided by DataCamp.